Nritya-Lang/book/src/02-hello-world.md

 The `print` function is different from `println` in that it will not automatically add new line character at the end.
 Also, the `print` function requires at least one argument, whereas the `println` function requires no argument - in which case, it will simply enter a new line.
 For all other intents and purposes, the `print` and `println` functions are identical.

-Next, we are going to dive deeper in the language and understand Feral's variable system.
+Next, we are going to dive deeper in the language and understand Nritya's variable system.